-André Santos Campos (PhD University of Lisbon, 2009) works as a research fellow and invited assistant professor at the Nova University of Lisbon.
-His current research concentrates on issues that connect contemporary Political Theory with Jurisprudence and Intellectual History, such as sovereignty, representation, human rights and intergenerational justice.
-His publications have appeared in a wide range of highly-ranked journals and publishing houses.
-He has been awarded prizes for the best philosophical essay awarded by the Portuguese Society of Philosophy (2013) and the CIJVS (2019).
+Andre Santos Campos (PhD University of Lisbon, 2009) works as a research fellow and invited assistant professor at the Nova University of Lisbon.
+His current research concentrates on issues that connect contemporary Political Theory with Jurisprudence and Intellectual History, such as sovereignty, representation, human rights, and intergenerational justice.
+His publications have appeared in a wide range of high-ranked journals and publishing houses.
 In 2019, he was the recipient of the Brian Barry Prize in Political Science, attributed by the British Academy.
-He is the author of Spinoza's Revolutions in Natural Law (Palgrave, 2012) and the editor of Challenges to Democratic Participation (Lexington, 2014), Spinoza: Basic Concepts (Imprint Academic, 2015), Spinoza and Law (Routledge, 2016), and Sovereignty as Value (Rowman & Littlefield, 2021).
+He is the author of The Semi-Future Democracy (Edinburgh University Press, 2024), Spinoza's Revolutions in Natural Law (Palgrave, 2012) and the editor of Challenges to Democratic Participation (Lexington, 2014), Spinoza: Basic Concepts (Imprint Academic, 2015), Spinoza and Law (Routledge, 2016), Sovereignty as Value (Rowman & Littlefield, 2021), and Machiavelli's Discourses on Livy (Brill, 2021).